FREQUENTLY ASKED QUESTIONS

 of hull x 0.35.

-HOA take no responsibility for any dealings between a member and an
+DISCLAIMER.
+HOA take no responsibility for any dealings between a member and an insurance company.

 A: Hurley Marine altered the shape of the Hurley 22 rudder